How to Choose an Assisted Living Community

 What to Ask Assisted Living Communities You're Considering

-Below are initial questions to ask; we've collected answers to many of them for area communities.
+Below are initial questions to ask.
 Further down, we discuss how to tour your top picks.

 What type of care is offered by your location or campus?